 - Liking social media pages like Twitter, Facebook

 - Comment and like a YouTube Video

 - Signing up tasks

 Payment is made through a valid PayPal account for both U.S. and non-U.S citizens.
 The minimum payment threshold is $4.

 People Per Hour

-PeoplePerHour is more of a freelance platform and has a variety of micro jobs listed in their website.
+PeoplePerHour is more of a freelance platform and has a variety of micro-jobs listed on their website.

-Guru.com is a freelance marketplace and is been in the freelance business for 20 years and considerably safe to use.
+Guru.com is a freelance marketplace, and it has been in the freelance business for 20 years and considered safe to use.

 But the good news is they won’t charge any kind of freelance commission fee from neither the freelancers nor the business owners.